 imply that

-By \eqref{err2}, $|X_t-\bar X(\theta_t)|^{\ppp+1}$ tends to $0$ almost-surely and an integral version of the Toeplitz lemma implies that the first term in the right hand side of \eqref{popo} tends to $0$ almost-surely.
-For the second one, by the Cauchy-Schwartz inequality,
+By \eqref{err2}, $|X_t-\bar X(\theta_t)|^{\ppp+1}$ tends to $0$ almost-surely and an integral version of the Toeplitz lemma implies that the first term in the right-hand side of \eqref{popo} tends to $0$ almost-surely.
+For the second one, by the Cauchy--Schwarz inequality,